rodolfodpk/go-crablet/docs/reading-events.md

 ## DCB Compliance

-The streaming interface fully complies with the DCB specification:
+The streaming interface aims to follow the DCB pattern:

 - ✅ **Streaming events**: Events are returned as a stream, not a complete list
 - ✅ **Query-based filtering**: Support for complex queries with multiple items